ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 ### Monolingual evaluation

-In this section, I performed 10-fold cross validation for both the TRG and Ugnayan datasets.
-In addition, I was also curious as to how each model will perform on the other dataset, so I trained a model for one and used the other as a test set.
+I performed 10-fold cross validation for both the TRG and Ugnayan datasets.
+I was also curious as to how each model will perform on the other dataset, so I trained a model for one and used the other as a test set.

 |         | TOKEN_ACC | POS_ACC  | MORPH_ACC | TAG_ACC  | DEP_UAS  | DEP_LAS  |
 |---------|-----------|----------|-----------|----------|----------|----------|